varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 p_{X}(x) = \frac{\lambda^{x}}{x!}\exp\left(-\lambda\right)
 ```

-where $\lambda>0$ denotes the Poisson parameter.
+where $\lambda>0$ denotes the Poisson parameter, and $!$ denotes the factorial function.
 The expectation of a Poisson random variable $X$ is given by:

 ```{math}
 \mathbb{E}\left[X\right] = \lambda